 Lup et al. (2015) also found that the frequency of Instagram usage was associated with depressive symptoms and more frequent negative social comparisons.
 Those results revealed that the relation between the use of Instagram and the increase of depressive symptomatology can be mediated by social comparison.
 Interestingly, it has been found that at the highest levels of strangers followed, more frequent Instagram use had direct associations with greater depressive symptoms.
 In a similar study conducted by Stefana et al. (2022), the researchers investigated the relationship between the amount of time spent on Instagram and the prevalence of depressive symptoms among users.
 Their findings revealed that social comparison played a significant role in mediating the association between Instagram usage and an increase in depressive symptoms.
 Taken together, the results of these studies provide evidence that the act of comparing oneself to others on Instagram can significantly contribute to negative mental health outcomes, particularly with respect to feelings of depression.

 Finally, note that the frequency of Instagram usage has been directly associated with depressive symptoms in women aged between 18-35 years old (Sherlock & Wagstaff, 2019) and in adolescents (Yurdagül et al., 2019).

 Anxiety-related symptoms usually overlap with depression, especially in youths.
-In social media in general, and in particular Instagram, anxiety can arise from being constantly connected, from a negative comparison with another person, or from reduced emotion-regulation abilities (Cataldo et al., 2021).
+In social media in general, and in particular Instagram, anxiety can arise from being constantly connected, from a negative comparison with another person (Leduc, 2021), or from reduced emotion-regulation abilities (Cataldo et al., 2021).
 In fact, Instagram features, such as seeking online approval through the number of likes, or retaining the visibility of pictures that received positive feedback, can elicit excessive social comparison and rumination behaviors, increasing the levels of pre-existing anxiety.

 Taken together, those studies show that psychological and psychiatric problems can be associated with a problematic usage of Instagram.
 However, some authors have also found that a correct and rational use of Instagram can have positive mental health outcomes.
 It is considered that the use of social media platforms like Facebook may result in social benefits, such as increased perception of aid and social support from others (Li et al., 2015), relational closeness (Vitak, 2012), and social capital (Aubrey & Rill, 2013) that is linked to benefits from interpersonal relationships and groups a person belongs to.
 In particular, regarding Instagram, Brailovskaia & Margraf (2018) found an association between Instagram membership and social support, extroversion, and life-satisfaction.
 In a similar way, Yang (2016) found that browsing on Instagram is associated with lower loneliness among undergraduate students.